Kafka wrote the novel in German, and it appeared under the title Die Verwandlung. It was published in the German journal Die Weißen Blätter.

 The novel, which is fairly succinct, was written over a short period of time in 1912.
 The first English translation appeared in 1933.
 This translation was the first of more than ten other English versions.
 After it was published, The Metamorphosis received positive feedback from critiques and led to Kafka being awarded the Theodor Fontane Prize.

 Kafka was the oldest of six siblings and the only boy.
-From a young age he knew that the was interested in writing and the arts, something that did not please his father.
+From a young age, he knew that he was interested in writing and the arts, something that did not please his father.
 He maintained a fraught relationship with his father throughout his life.
 Many critics have compared their real-life relationship to the one that plays out between Gregor and his father in The Metamorphosis.